zero2one/drupal7-skeleton/README.md

 6. Makes a symlink within the /www/profiles directory to the /skeleton 7. directory.
 7. Restore the backup of the sites/default folder.

+#### Debugging
+PHP Fatal error:  Unsupported operand types in ~/.composer/vendor/drush/drush/includes/sitealias.inc on line 1507 Drush command terminated abnormally due to an unrecoverable error.                                                                   [error]
+Error: Unsupported operand types in ~/.composer/vendor/drush/drush/includes/sitealias.inc,

+If you are facing the above error more often than not it could mean that you have not entered the Database credentials after copying the default.config.sh file and renaming it to config.sh